operate-first/apps/_sources/content/odh/trino/add_more_buckets.md

 1. Clone apps repo
 2. Navigate to `apps/kfdefs/overlays/$ENV/$CLUSTER/$TRINO_FOLDER/hive-metastores`

-> Note: Values for $ENV, $CLUSTER, $TRINO_FOLDER are dependent upon which cluster you are deploying.
+> Note: Values for ENV, CLUSTER, TRINO_FOLDER are dependent upon which cluster you are deploying.
 > Please explore [kfdefs][kfdefs] overlays folder to identify the values for these variables.

 3. Create a new directory which is named after the new Trino catalog you will add, in this example we'll create